 - Genetic factor.

-What is dangerous obesity in men?
+What is the danger of obesity in men?

 In addition, obesity can be accompanied and cause:

-- insulin resistance (diabetes);
+- insulin resistance (diabetes mellitus);

 - diseases of the cardiovascular system;